buffer51/android-gfortran/README.md

 ```

 You can then use `repo sync` to clone all parts of the toolchain,
-and `repo forall -c git checkout ndk-r12b` to checkout the r12b version.
+and `repo forall -c git checkout ndk-r13-release` to checkout
+the latest r13 version.

 #### Adding support for Fortran